Lcrypto/Protograph_EXIT_chart/README.md

 # Protograph_EXIT_chart
-Simple Matlab PEXIT-chart's implementation for an estimation of LDPC codes iterative decoding treshold using Mutual Information based on article
+The GitHub repository includes a simple MATLAB implementation of PEXIT charts for estimating the iterative decoding threshold of Low-Density Parity-Check (LDPC) codes based on mutual information.
+This implementation is based on the article "Protograph LDPC Codes Design Based on EXIT Analysis" by G. Liva and M. Chiani, published in the IEEE Global Telecommunications Conference in 2007.

-G. Liva and M. Chiani, "Protograph LDPC Codes Design Based on EXIT Analysis," IEEE GLOBECOM 2007 - IEEE Global Telecommunications Conference, Washington, DC, 2007, pp. 3250-3254.
+The repository contains the necessary code to implement PEXIT charts and estimate the iterative decoding threshold of LDPC codes.